nileshmuthal1317/portfolio/index.md

   - Confusion Matrix.
 - **GitHub Link:** [GitHub Repository](https://github.com/saurabhharak/Melanoma-Detection)

+**Title: Drone Detection Model**
+- **Technology Stack:** CNN (YOLOv3), Python, OpenCV, NumPy
+- **Problem Statement:** Develop a dynamic Drone Detection Model for defense applications, utilizing machine learning techniques and PTZ Camera & sensors.
+The objective is to detect drones and integrate the system with jammers or other hard kill systems.
+The model should be cost-effective and enhance the performance of jammer systems.
+- **Steps Followed:**
+  - Conducted exhaustive research on Drone Detection and Neutralization in the Defense sector.
+  - Collected drone image data from different aggregators through web scraping.
+  - Formulated detailed datasets for recordkeeping.
+  - Designed and developed a Drone Detection System using YOLOv3 (CNN) in Python with OpenCV and NumPy.
+  - Integrated PTZ Camera & sensors into the detection system.
+  - Minimized the cost of the PTZ system by one third compared to other solutions.
+  - Implemented the Drone Detection System, coupled with jammers or other hard kill systems.
+  - Evaluated the performance of the Drone Detection System and found a 35% enhancement in jammer system performance.

 **Title: Gesture recognition**
 - **Problem Statement:** Build a 3D Conv model that will be able to predict the 5 gestures correctly.
 - **Steps Followed:**